mruby/mruby/doc/debugger/README.md

 Then you can execute all debugger shell commands.

 #### break command
- you can give any breakpoint to stop the program by specifiyng the line number and method name.
+ you can give any breakpoint to stop the program by specifying the line number and method name.
- And the breakpoint list will be displayed after you finished to set the breakpoint succesfully.
+ And the breakpoint list will be displayed after you finished to set the breakpoint successfully.

 Usage:
 ```